Find out what you need to know to defend yourself against domestic violence charges

 The good news, if there is good news in this situation, is that there are several legitimate defenses against domestic violence charges, and one or more of them may fit your circumstances.

-Are the charges completely untrue?
+Are the charges completely unfounded?

 If every person who was ever charged with a crime or accused of wrongdoing faced imprisonment, then almost all of us would experience jail time at one point or another.
 Realistically, a large portion of domestic violence charges are inaccurate.